Craig Paul Nowak

 TEACHING STATEMENT

-As a professor of art, I don’t believe myself to be the arbiter of right or wrong when it comes to artistic decision making, and I don’t believe it is my place to determine whether my students are producing good or bad art.
-In the classroom, I reserve my judgement and replace it with guidance.
-I want my students to learn how to make hard decisions for themselves, and I want them to succeed, not struggle, while doing it.
+As a professor of art, I don’t believe myself to be the arbiter of what is right and wrong.
+I reserve my judgements and replace them with guidance and support.
+I want my students to learn how to make hard decisions for themselves, and I want them to succeed, not struggle, while doing so.
+One of the things I’ve learned over 20 years of being an artist and just over seven years of teaching, is that everyone wants to be treated with respect and dignity, and that all students want to learn.
+Some just have a harder time getting there.

-In my opinion, knowing the fundamentals is essential for every student, even the fine artists who choose found art as their artistic focus.
-Pablo Picasso is attributed with saying “Learn the rules like a pro so you can break them like an artist,” and I think that’s a solid adage for a fine artist, like myself, but it doesn’t apply to the other disciplines.
-Fine artists tend to have the luxury of picking and choosing which rules they follow, whereas everyone else requires the rules in order to effectively produce their product.
+When it comes to art, I believe that every goal, no matter how abstract, is likely to start with the fundamentals.
+Pablo Picasso is attributed with saying “Learn the rules like a pro so you can break them like an artist,” and I think that’s a solid adage for a fine artist like myself, but it doesn’t necessarily apply to other disciplines.
+Fine artists tend to have the luxury of picking and choosing which rules they follow, whereas designers and some crafters require the rules in order to effectively produce their products.

-It's because of that that I’m not against my students using any materials, tools, or media on their personal road to success.
-So long as those materials, tools, and media are used responsibly and they fall within the parameters of the class, assignment, and most importantly, school policy, then I believe they are all fair game.
-Even AI is potentially on the table under certain circumstances, because I understand that there is no going back in time, and that the future is very likely to belong to those who leverage AI.
-I walk that line very carefully while trying to stay up-to-date on new technology as it evolves.
+It's because of that that I’m not against my students experimenting with any materials, tools, or media on their personal road to success.
+So long as those materials, tools, and media are used responsibly and they fall within the parameters of the lesson plan, assignment, and school policy, then I believe they are all fair game.
+Even AI is potentially on the table under certain circumstances, because I understand that there is no going back in time.
+The future is very likely to belong to those who leverage AI, and I would rather walk that road with my students than deprive them of the opportunity and have them fall behind.

-Regardless of my students’ discipline, the media they prefer, or the technology they use, I am only their guide.
-I don’t believe myself to be their decision maker, and I don’t want to hold their hand or make their art for them.
-I’m happy to take them from waypoint to waypoint and teach them from one class to the next, ensuring that they progress through their chosen pedagogy safely and confidently, but in the end, they need to build their own creative brand.
-They need to be empowered to do so.
-That, for me, is sacred ground reserved only for the artist.
-If I can get them to that point, then I will have succeeded as their professor.
+All that being said, my philosophy starts with me as an observant guide.
+I’m not doing the work for them.
+I don’t want to hold their hand or make their art.
+I’m happy to lead them from waypoint to waypoint and teach them from one class to the next, ensuring that they progress through their chosen pedagogy safely and confidently, but in the end, they need to do the work.
+I want them to feel empowered to do so.
+That, for me, is sacred ground, and if I can get them to that point, then I will have succeeded as their teacher.

 Student Work